Birding Around the Las Vegas Springs Preserve

 Las Vegas Springs Preserve

-The Springs Preserve was developed around the original Las Vegas Springs site where people and wildlife have gathered for thousands of years.
-Outdoor and indoor exhibits describe and reenact human history, and they interpret the natural history.
+The Springs Preserve was developed around the original Las Vegas springs site where people and wildlife have gathered for thousands of years.
+Outdoor and indoor exhibits describe and re-enact human history and interpret the natural history.
 Trails provide access to desert and riparian areas where exhibits describe the lives of people who made the springs home.
-Even if the birding isn't great, the history of the area is interesting and well worth the visit.
+Even if the birding isn't great, the history of the area is interesting and worth the visit.

 Las Vegas Springs Preserve

 For birding, the Springs Preserve offers trails that wind through a well-done Mojave Desert Scrub "botanical garden," a re-established cienega area, and riparian areas with wetland plants, cottonwood trees, and open meadows that are being maintained, but which have always existed around the springs.
-After the years of anticipation, the birding disappointed because the developed areas haven't exactly "developed" yet, and we couldn't get into the heart of the old-growth riparian areas, but it was a fun day out in the sun without leaving town.
-The Demonstration Garden was well done and should be another good area to bird when the vegetation becomes better established.
+The birding disappoints because the areas haven't exactly "developed" yet and visitors can't get into the heart of the old-growth riparian areas, but it makes for a fun day out in the sun without leaving town.
+The Demonstration Gardens area is well done and is becoming a good area to bird now that the vegetation has become established.

 Las Vegas Springs Preserve

-The trails are accessed by walking through the middle of the building complex, but the route isn't signed very well.
-From the ticket booth, walk around the outdoor amphitheater (on your left) and past the kid's play area (on your right) to a gate that opens onto a service road and provides access to the trails area.
+The trails are accessed by walking through the middle of the building complex (follow sign to "Trails").
+From the ticket booth, follow the "creek" downhill to the outdoor amphitheater.
+Walk around the amphitheater (on the left) and past the kid's play area (on the right) to a gate that opens onto a service road and provides access to the trails.
 Just across the service road, a trail map is posted on a sign.
 From this first vantage point, a "spring mound" is to the right, the cienega is straight ahead, the Cottonwood Tree riparian areas are ahead in the distance and off to the left, and the Mojave Desert Scrub botanical garden is off to the left.
-We made a nice loop down through the cienega, up along the riparian area, and back through the Mojave Desert Scrub.
+Visitors can make a loop down through the cienega, up along the riparian area, and back through the Mojave Desert Scrub.

 Las Vegas Springs Preserve